Laron Williams: Terra Wedlaw

 Circa August or early October 1977, Williams went to stay at a friend's apartment at the Pagoda Garden Apartments in Nashville.
-On October 18, he solicited the services of a 19-year-old prostitute, Terra Wedlaw, who had arrived in the city just two months earlier from Tampa, Florida.
+On October 18, he solicited the services of a 19-year-old sex worker, Terra Wedlaw, who had arrived in the city just two months earlier from Tampa, Florida.
 The pair went to the Capitol Park Inn to have sex, but after they had finished, Williams strangled her and fled the premises.
-Just a few weeks later, he was arrested on murder charges by local authorities, after the woman's birth certificate was found in his possession.
-While he awaited his trial, it was publicly announced that Williams was a suspect in two similar murders that had occurred in Nashville: the strangulation murders of prostitute Mary Jo Corn (alias Larisa Ann Marsay) and bank teller Bessie Wallace, both 24.
-Both women were found nude and strangled in areas near the city, their hands and feet tied with rope, and each was killed months within one another.
+Just a few weeks later, he was arrested on murder charges by local authorities after the woman's birth certificate was found in his possession.

+While he awaited his trial, it was publicly announced that Williams was a suspect in two similar murders that had occurred in Nashville: the strangulation murders of sex worker Mary Jo Corn (alias Larisa Ann Marsay) and bank teller Bessie Wallace, both 24.
+Both women were found nude and strangled in areas near the city, their hands and feet tied with rope, and each was killed within months of one another.
 As the killings were similar to that of Wedlaw, authorities suspected that Williams was their killer, and he was also under investigation for other similar murders in places such as Atlanta and Columbus, Georgia; Portland, Oregon; Washington and his residence in Chicago.

 While awaiting trial at the Metro Jail, Williams was attacked by other inmates, receiving slight injuries for which he had to be treated at a hospital.
-To avoid further incidents, he was temporarily transferred to a jail outside the county, while authorities worked on gathering evidence to charge him with the three strangulations.
-In the end, he was only charged in Wedlaw's death, and in January 1979, on the advice of his lawyer, he pleaded guilty and received 10 years imprisonment, with a chance of parole after serving at least 4 years of the sentence.
+To avoid further incidents, he was temporarily transferred to a jail outside the county while authorities worked on gathering evidence to charge him with the three strangulations.
+In the end, he was only charged in Wedlaw's death, and in January 1979, on the advice of his lawyer, he pleaded guilty and received 10 years imprisonment with a chance of parole after serving at least 4 years of the sentence.
 After his conviction, Williams was sent to the Fort Pillow State Prison, before being transferred to the Memphis Correctional Center in 1980.
-He was initially placed in a work release program to train as an electrical apprentice, but was soon removed due to his violent outbursts.
+He was initially placed in a work release program to train as an electrical apprentice but was soon removed due to his violent outbursts.